 - Forests and grasslands need periodic fire and disturbance to maintain their health.

 - Many wildlife species, game and nongame, benefit from disturbance and require young forests and other early successional habitats for cover and food.

-Multiple-use lands serve a crucial role for sportsmen and women providing access for hunting, fishing, trapping and recreational shooting.
+Multiple-use lands serve a crucial role for providing access for hunting, fishing, trapping and recreational shooting for sportsmen and women.
 State and federal legislators are encouraged to support policies that are favorable to active forest management activities for the improvement of wildlife habitat, forest health, and wildfire risk mitigation.

 Share this page

 Your opinion counts

 Studies conducted at both the state and federal level have found that the number of hunters and trappers have been on a generally declining trend over the past several decades.
 To increase recruitment, retention, and reactivation (R3) of hunters and trappers, which initiative do you think would have the greatest impact?Vote Here